christianmconroy/Georgetown-Projects/bad_tenant_ml_modeling/README.md

 - Random Forest on an upsampled version of the data offered the best performance as measured by AUC
 - Contract history, age at the start of contract history, and use of cash for payment appeared to be most important in predicting bad tenants

-## Exploratory Data Analysis n\ Understanding tenant and contract history
+## Exploratory Data Analysis
+Understanding tenant and contract history